-Step 7 Pull bar and rubber mallet can be used for final row of planks, ensuring an expansion gap is the thickness of the plank
+Step 7 Pull bar and rubber mallet can be used for final row of planks, ensuring an expansion gap is Minimum of 3/8" or thickness of the plank whatever is greater.

-Step 8 Refitting of skirting board with hidden an expansion gap is the thickness of the plank no gapping.
+Step 8 Refitting of skirting board with hidden an expansion gap is Minimum of 3/8" or thickness of the plank whatever is greater.